 David A. Kessler, M.D.

-Commissioner of Food and Drugs
+Commissioner of Food and Drugs before the

 FDA Anti-Viral Drug Products

 I've asked to appear briefly before you this morning for one simple reason: this advisory committee meeting represents a milestone in drug review.

 It is the culmination of much hard work by many people.